zbengt/zbengt.github.io/_posts/2021-10-28-immune_genes_lit_search.md

 Good news: I have since recovered from the novel coronavirus, and have been rockin' it all week!
 This week was spent on examining immune genes in _Chionoecetes_.

-So earlier, I created a list of genes with the GO term associated with "immune response" (that's TK GO TERM) for each of our three transcriptomes.
+So earlier, I created a list of genes with the GO term associated with "immune response" (that's GO:0006955) for each of our three transcriptomes.
 Again, that's unfiltered (cbai_v2.0), _Chionoecetes_-only (cbai_v4.0), and _Hematodinium_-only (hemat_v1.6).
 To better understand what's going on with the immune system of these Tanner crab, I assigned myself two goals:

 1: Better understand the pathways of the crustacean immune system more broadly

 2: Examine the specific genes expressed in the crab (that's the immune genes observed in cbai_v4.0), and search for the importance of those genes in similar species in the lit.
-A list of those genes is available [here](TK LINK)
+A list of those genes is available [here](https://github.com/afcoyle/hemat_bairdi_transcriptome/blob/main/output/immune_genes/cbai_transcriptomev4.0/immune_gene_names.csv)

-This first goal was accomplished by reading a few papers - namely, [TK](), [TK](), and [TK]().
+This first goal was accomplished by reading a few papers - notably, [this 2016 analysis of crustacean immunity with some bonus methods tips](https://academic.oup.com/icb/article/56/6/1113/2647075), [this 2011 PhD thesis](https://eprints.soton.ac.uk/351289/), and [this 2009 review of crustacean antiviral immunity](https://www.sciencedirect.com/science/article/pii/S1050464809000369?casa_token=YKc3_5XkJcIAAAAA:2HZEG3Ep6pOYu1VT1_jyAuK_GXlK1xRpb8dZ7pNCGsRV1maCzEZK3WnPiB-DCYLbv_D-kLdU).

 The majority of the rest of this entry will describe the results from the second goal!